changeworld/azure-docs.pl-pl/articles/iot-dps/quick-enroll-device-tpm-node.md

 ## <a name="run-the-individual-enrollment-sample"></a>Uruchamianie przykładowej rejestracji indywidualnej

 1. Do uruchomienia przykładu będą potrzebne parametry połączenia usługi aprowizacji.
-    1. Zaloguj się w witrynie Azure Portal, kliknij przycisk **Wszystkie zasoby** w menu po lewej stronie i otwórz swoją usługę Device Provisioning.
+    1. Sign in to the Azure portal, select the **All resources** button on the left-hand menu and open your Device Provisioning service.
-    2. Kliknij pozycję **Zasady dostępu współużytkowanego**, a następnie kliknij odpowiednie zasady dostępu, aby otworzyć ich właściwości.
+    2. Select **Shared access policies**, then select the access policy you want to use to open its properties.
 W oknie **Zasady dostępu** skopiuj i zanotuj parametry połączenia klucza podstawowego.

        ![Pobieranie parametrów połączenia usługi aprowizacji z portalu](./media/quick-enroll-device-tpm-node/get-service-connection-string.png)